- International competitiveness measures the relative cost and value of a countries exports.

 - Higher exports will help increase aggregate demand and economic growth

-- Improved competitiveness will help improve the UK's current account deficit.
+- Improved competitiveness will help improve a country’s current account deficit.

 - Create jobs in the export sector